Rohitdogra09/opcua-node-red-influxdb-pipeline/README.md

 ---

+## 📊 Grafana Integration

+* Connect Grafana to InfluxDB
+* Create dashboards for machine monitoring
+* Visualize:

+  * Speed
+  * Torque
+  * Power
+  * Feed rate

+---

+## 🚨 Alert System

+* Configure alerts in Grafana
+* Define thresholds for machine parameters
+* Enable notifications for abnormal conditions

+---

 ## 🔐 Security Note

 ⚠️ This is a demo project.

 Do NOT expose:

-* OPC UA endpoint publicly
+* OPC UA endpoints
 * InfluxDB tokens
 * Internal machine data

+For production:

-Use environment variables for production.
+* Use environment variables
+* Secure API tokens
+* Use VPN or internal networks

 ---